Target species

 Special precautions for use

-Special precautions for use in animals
+Special precautions for the safe use in the target species:

 To achieve optimum results and to reduce infection pressure on the farm, a whole herd cow vaccination policy should be adopted, as well as standard infectious diseases control practices.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals:

 In case of adverse reactions following accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.